 Instead of the traditional ‘shoulder day, chest day, leg day’ training split, take 1-2 exercises from each muscle group and combine them into one workout, 3-4 times a week.
 This will prevent excessive fatigue of smaller muscle groups and reduce your risk of injury.
 You can still complete the same amount of reps and sets per week as you did previously, just spread out over a longer time period (with reduced weight to start).

 Instead of having complete rest days between sessions, help your body to recover quicker by staying active at a low intensity.

 Active recovery can include activities such as walking, cycling, stretching and flexibility routines or foam rolling.
 Sleep is also important for recovery!

 Don’t overuse one set of muscles.
 Frequently overloading the same muscle groups can lead to repetitive-use injuries, such as shin splints and tendinopathies.
 One way that you can prevent this from happening is to alternate the side of the road that you jog along.
 You can also consider doing different stability and strength work on different days.

 Exercising with improper techniques (Ex.
 Knees tracking in during a squat etc.) can lead to straining or overloading of different tissues beyond their capacity, this may lead to pain and injury.
 We recommend that you chat to your Physiotherapist (for corrective exercises) if a muscle or joint is bothering you, even if it’s just slightly bothering you, as this may lead to a bigger injury.

 Take 1 to 2 days off a week to rest.
 Rest days give your body a chance to recover between workouts.
 This also helps to prevent injuries.

-This blog was written by Sachin Kumar, Physio from the Adelaide CBD practice.
+This blog was written by Nick Lagos Physio from the Adelaide CBD practice.